devonestes/personal-website/_posts/2017-05-09-ruby-vs-elixir-projects-people-edition.md

 ---
 title: Ruby vs. Elixir - Projects & People edition
 tags: RailsConf ElixirConf.eu Ruby Elixir
+description: I haven't been writing as much these days because I was super busy preparing two talks for two very different conferences at the same time.
+The first was RailsConf, and the second was ElixirConf.eu, and both of these happened just 5 days apart from each other.
+For the second time in 12 months, I've had the opportunity to attend two very different conferences just a couple days apart from each other.
+But despite the differences, there were also a lot of similarities.
+Let's start there first.
 date:   2017-05-09 10:18:00
 ---

 I haven't been writing as much these days because I was _super_ busy preparing two talks for two very different conferences at the same time.
 The first was RailsConf, and the second was ElixirConf.eu, and both of these happened just 5 days apart from each other.
 For the second time in 12 months, I've had the opportunity to attend two very different conferences just a couple days apart from each other.
 But despite the differences, there were also a lot of similarities.
 Let's start there first.

 ##### "Where are we going?"